 Question Validity: Concerns regarding the correctness of assessment questions or their assessments.

-Extenuating Circumstances: Medical or other serious circumstances affected performance, with required documentation from a health professional or assessor.
+Extenuating Circumstances: Medical or other severe circumstances affected performance, with required documentation from a health professional or assessor.

 Assessor Conduct: Irregular or inappropriate behavior by the assessor during the assessment.

-Time Frame for Appeals: Appeals must be initiated within 20 working days following the completion of the company’s internal review procedures.
+Time Frame for Appeals: Appeals must be initiated within 20 working days after completing the company’s internal review procedures.
 Appeals submitted after this period may only be considered under exceptional circumstances.

 Appeals Procedure